anaestevao/Data/README.md

 Here's a brief overview of the projects included in this repository:

-1. **Data Analysis Project 1**
+1. **SQL**
+   - Description: Create and Query Portifolio Dataset and Project Table.
+   - Tools: SQL

+2. **Data Analysis**
-   - Description: Analyze sales data to identify trends and patterns using Python and Pandas.
+   - Description: Analyze Churn data to identify trends and patterns using Python and Pandas.
-   - Tools: Python, Pandas, Matplotlib
+   - Tools: Python, Pandas

-2. **Data Visualization Project 1**
-   - Description: Create interactive dashboards to visualize financial data using Tableau.
-   - Tools: Tableau, SQL

-3. **SQL Project 1**
-   - Description: Optimize database performance and write complex SQL queries to extract insights from large datasets.
-   - Tools: SQL, MySQL

-4. **Machine Learning Project 1**
+3. **Machine Learning Project 1**
-   - Description: Build predictive models to forecast stock prices using scikit-learn and Jupyter Notebook.
+   - Description: Build predictive models to Loan Elegibility prices using scikit-learn and Jupyter Notebook.
    - Tools: Python, scikit-learn, Jupyter Notebook

-5. **Data Cleaning Project 1**
-   - Description: Clean and preprocess messy data to prepare it for analysis using Python and Pandas.
-   - Tools: Python, Pandas

 ## Usage

 To explore the projects in this repository, simply navigate to the respective project folder and view the project files.
-Each project folder contains a README with detailed instructions on how to run the code and replicate the analysis.
+E

 Feel free to explore the code, run the scripts, and provide feedback or suggestions for improvement.
-If you have any questions or would like to collaborate on a project, don't hesitate to reach out!

 ## Contact